residuum/PuRestJson/circleci-scripts/circleci.md

 As it says: compiles the externals.

 ### Packaging (pack.sh)
+Moves dependencies that are not installed on a default system into the current folder, changes binaries to point to the correct folder, and include the dependencies in the .dek.

 Gets a clone of the Github wiki and uses [grip](https://github.com/joeyespo/grip) to compile markdown into HTML.

 Creates a .zip of the result, renames it to .dek for later upload to [deken](https://deken.puredata.info/), the Puredata package repository.